sankalpkalode49/Solving-Inverted-Pendulum-Environment-using-Soft-Actor-Critic-Reinforcement-Learning-/README.md

-pip install torch gym numpy matplotlib pybullet sudo apt-get install xvfb🏁 How to Train
+pip install torch gym numpy matplotlib pybullet sudo apt-get install xvfb
+🏁 How to Train
 To train the SAC agent on the inverted pendulum:

 python3 main_sac.py